-Specialist treatment therapy for lateral hip pain (GTPS)
+Specialist treatment therapy in Highams Park for Lateral hip pain (GTPS).

 Typical symptoms of GTPS;